Gore-Tex: Use in rainwear

 Before the introduction of Gore-Tex, the simplest sort of rainwear would consist of a two-layer sandwich, where the outer layer would typically be woven nylon or polyester to provide strength.
 The inner one would be polyurethane (abbreviated: PU) to provide water resistance, at the cost of breathability.

 Early Gore-Tex fabric replaced the inner layer of non-breathable PU with a thin, porous fluoropolymer membrane (Teflon) coating that is bonded to a fabric.
 This membrane had about 9 billion pores per square inch (around 1.4 billion pores per square centimeter).
 Each pore is approximately 1/20,000 the size of a water droplet, making it impenetrable to liquid water while still allowing the more volatile water vapor molecules to pass through.

 The outer layer of Gore-Tex fabric is coated on the outside with a Durable Water Repellent (DWR) treatment.
 The DWR prevents the main outer layer from becoming wet, which would reduce the breathability of the whole fabric.
 However, the DWR is not responsible for the jacket being waterproof.
-Without the DWR, the outer layer would become soaked, there would be no breathability, and the wearer's sweat being produced on the inside would fail to evaporate, leading to dampness there.
+Without the DWR, the Gore-Tex layer would become soaked, thus preventing any breathability, and the wearer's sweat being produced on the inside would fail to evaporate, leading to dampness there.
 This might give the appearance that the fabric is leaking when it is not.
 Wear and cleaning will reduce the performance of Gore-Tex fabric by wearing away this Durable Water Repellent (DWR) treatment.
 The DWR can be reinvigorated by tumble drying the garment or ironing on a low setting.

 Gore requires that all garments made from their material have taping over the seams, to eliminate leaks.
 Gore's sister product, Windstopper, is similar to Gore-Tex in being windproof and breathable, and it can stretch, but it is not waterproof.
 The Gore naming system does not imply any specific technology or material but instead implies a specific set of performance characteristics.